Legends of Mount Shasta: Lemuria

 Mount Shasta has also been a focus for non-Native American legends, centered on a hidden city (called Telos) of advanced beings from the lost continent of Lemuria.
 The legend grew from an offhand mention of Lemuria in the 1880s.
 In 1905, A Dweller on Two Planets by Frederick Spencer Oliver was published, which claimed that survivors from a sunken continent called Lemuria were living in or on Mount Shasta.
 Oliver's Lemurians lived in a complex system of tunnels beneath with jeweled walls and fur-carpeted floors within the mountain, and occasionally were seen walking the surface dressed in white robes.

 In 1931, Harvey Spencer Lewis, using the pseudonym Wishar S[penle] Cerve, wrote a book published by the Ancient Mystical Order Rosae Crucis about the hidden Lemurians of Mount Shasta that a bibliography on Mount Shasta described as "responsible for the legend's widespread popularity".
 This belief has been incorporated into numerous new religious movements, including "I AM" Activity, The Summit Lighthouse/Church Universal and Triumphant/Keepers Of The Flame, Love Has Won, and Kryon.

 Several UFO sightings were reported in the proximity of Mount Shasta and are speculated in local legends to be lenticular clouds hiding Lemurian motherships visiting the hidden city of Telos.
 Bigfoot sightings at Shasta have also been reported in cryptozoology, as well as stories about interdimensional beings connected to the Ascended Masters.

 Count of St. Germain

 According to Guy Ballard, while hiking on Mount Shasta, he encountered a man who introduced himself as Count of St. Germain, who is said to have started Ballard on the path to discovering the teachings that would become "I AM" Activity.

-J. C. Brown

-According to a legend, J. C. Brown was a British prospector who discovered a lost underground city beneath Mount Shasta in 1904.
-Brown had been hired by the Lord Cowdray Mining Company of England to prospect for gold and discovered a cave which sloped downward for 11 mi.
-In the cave, he found an underground village filled with gold, shields, and mummies, some being up to 10 ft tall.
-He told his story thirty years later to John C. Root, who proceeded to gather an exploration team in Stockton, California.
-About 80 people joined the team, but, on the day the team was to set out, Brown did not show up.
-Brown was not heard from again.